-The result for the financial period includes revenue of £159,000 and loss of £150,000 which has arisen from the acquired leases in the period post acquisition.
+The result for the financial period includes revenue of $\pounds 213,000$ and profit of $\pounds 1,000$ , which has arisen from the acquired leases in the period post acquisition.

-It has not been possible to calculate the revenue and profit that would have resulted had the acquisitions been completed on the first day of the accounting period.
+It has not been possible to calculate the revenue and profit that would have resulted had the acquisitions been completed on the first day of the accounting period due to the limited information available about these sites.
+The rationale for the acquisitions was to continue the expansion of the Group's brands into new locations.